srinivasarao-ceq/ghas-test/README.md

 > This workshop is designed to get you familiar with GitHub Advanced Security (GHAS) so that you can better understand how to use it in your own repositories.

 ## :mega: Prerequisites
 To participate in the workshop you need a GitHub account and need to be invited to the workshop organization [advanced-security](https://github.com/advanced-security).
-If your repository hasn't been automatically created in the workshop organization, create a new project and push a copy of the `ghas-bootcamp-march-2021` project..
+If your repository hasn't been automatically created in the workshop organization, create a new project and push a copy of the `ghas-bootcamp-march-2021` project.

 ```bash
 git clone https://github.com/advanced-security/ghas-workshop.git